ouravantgarde/red-rainbow/competitors.md

 %-st**Health** : 2000

-Wall Arts are pitiful vessels, absorbing the pain around them.
+%-fdWall Arts are pitiful vessels, absorbing the pain around them.
 You should make sure they suffer.

 %-tr